themathgeek13/asst0/README.md

 (referred to in the ISPC documentation as a gang).
 The gang of instances runs to completion, then control returns back to the calling C code.

 __Stop.
 This is your friendly instructor.
-Please read the preceeding paragraph again.
+Please read the preceding paragraph again.
 Trust me.__

 As an example, the following program uses a combination of regular C code and ISPC code to add two 1024-element vectors.
 As we discussed in class, since each